According to forex traders, the local currency tumbled mainly on account of foreign fund outflows and the negative trends in the equities market.

 Foreign fund inflows and softening crude prices, however, supported the Indian currency even as investors were awaiting India's industrial output number, to be released later in the day, said analysts

 Forex traders said the rupee appreciated tracking a weak tone in the US dollar.

 At the interbank foreign exchange, the domestic unit opened stronger at 82.
 81 against the dollar and touched 82.80, registering a gain of 5 paise over its previous close.

 The Indian rupee began the week on a positive note, adjusting Friday's weakness in the dollar index and lower crude oil prices, said Dilip Parmar, Research Analyst, HDFC Securities.

 At the interbank foreign exchange, the domestic unit opened at 82.32, registering a decline of 3 paise over its last close.

-On Wednesday, the rupee had risen by 5 paise to close at 70.41 against the US dollar.
+On Tuesday, the rupee had settled at 82.04 against the dollar.